Have you ever wanted to make dairy-free cheese, but every recipe you saw had 20 ingredients? Well, not today!

 Health: in 1 cup of soy milk, there are around 80 calories, 4g carbs, 1g sugar, 4g fat, and 7g protein.
 Compare that to 1 cup of cow's milk, which has roughly 110 calories, 12g carbs, 12g sugar, 2g fat, and 8g protein.
 Pretty crazy, right?

-Cover and transfer to your fridge to chill for a minimum of 3-4 hours, but overnight is best.
+Step 6: cover and transfer to your fridge to chill for a minimum of 3-4 hours, but overnight is best.
+Enjoy!

-Fridge: store this cheese in an airtight container (to ensure optimal freshness) for up to 5 days in the fridge.
+Fridge: store this vegan cashew cheese in an airtight container (to ensure optimal freshness) for up to 5 days in the fridge.

 Freezer: if you don't finish it all or decide to make a double batch, don't worry!
 It stores in the freezer for up to 3 months.
 Just make sure you keep it in a freezer-safe, airtight container.